 I’ve been arrested.

-Which, on closer inspection, is exactly how it is written on my plane ticket.
-I’d wondered why the customs guy at Heathrow had called me your holiness.
-Unfortunately, Rachel wasn’t around to help clear up the situation so I’m stuck here.
-In fact, the last time I saw the girls they were skipping off to McDonalds saying, “at least the food there looks safe.”
+Unfortunately, the girls aren’t around to help clear up the situation because the last time I saw them they were skipping off to McDonalds saying, “at least the food there looks safe.”
+So I’m stuck here.

-I’m so impressed by my email home earlier.
-It comes across as cheerful and upbeat, when in truth I typed it on my phone with trembling hands, a thumping heart and a spasming a-hole.
+I’m so impressed with the email I wrote home.
+It comes across as cheerful and upbeat, when in truth I typed it with trembling hands, a thumping heart and a spasming a-hole.
 I want so much for everyone to think I can do this, but I’ve not even made it to Australia yet and already I want to go home.

-Things have got so much worse in the last ten minutes.
+Things have got so much worse in the last few minutes.
 How was I supposed to know taking a photo out the window would be illegal?
-All it looks out on is the airport but it’s probably all I’ll see of Hong Kong!
+You can only see the runway!
+I just figured it would be the only photo I’d get of Hong Kong.
 You’d think I was trying to shoot a person not a picture.
-Wang got right in my face, shouting unrecognisable words, all of which seemed to need a lot of saliva.
-The machine-gun at his hip had swung to face me and I swear I nearly vomited out of my butt.
-And that wasn’t even the scariest bit…
+Wang got right in my face and shouted foreign words that needed lots of saliva.
+The machine-gun at his hip swung to face me and I swear I nearly vomited out of my butt.

 4.15pm

-Yes, I wanted new experiences on this trip, but being someone’s bitch in a Hong Kong prison cell was not on the cards and I’m convinced that’s where I’m off to next.
-I can’t help but expect a cavity search at some point, which is a horrible thought as I’ve seen Wang’s fingernails.
+I admit I wanted lots of new experiences on this trip, but being someone’s bitch in a Hong Kong prison was not one of them.
+I can’t help but expect a cavity search at any minute, which is a horrible thought as I’ve seen Wang’s fingernails.

 I can’t get my head around it.
-Yesterday, I was at home having a cup of tea and a hob-nob.
-Today, I’m literally halfway across the world, locked in a room with a big Asian policeman and his mighty weapon, and… it just feels like I’ve popped out for milk.
+Yesterday, I was at home having a cup of tea and a hob-nob, and today, I’m literally halfway across the world, locked in a room with a big Asian copper and his mighty weapon.
+Yet it sort of feels like I’ve just popped out for milk.

-I didn’t even feel sad when I was leaving home.
-I was saying goodbye to everyone I loved and everything I knew, and I had no idea when I was going to see them again, but I didn’t shed a tear.
-Didn’t even want to.
-Mum had stood there in the rain, crying.
-Sis had hugged me a tad longer than usual, and Little Tommy had stumbled after the car, sobbing his heart out.
-Michael hadn’t even bothered to show up like he’d promised, but none of it mattered.
-I felt detached from everything.
-As the car pulled off, Bev asked if I was going to press my hand up against the window and gaze out longingly as they disappeared from view, like they do when they leave Albert Square.
-Instead I’d just stared straight ahead, feeling… what… Numb?
+I hadn’t even felt sad when I was leaving home.
+I was saying goodbye to everyone I loved and everything I knew, and I had no idea when I was going to see them again.
+But I didn’t shed a tear, didn’t even want to.
+Mum had stood there in the rain, crying, Sis had hugged me just a tad too long, and Tommy had stumbled after the car, sobbing his heart out once we’d pulled away.
+Michael hadn’t even shown up.
+Bev asked if I was going to press my hand up against the window and gaze out as they disappeared from view like they do on Eastenders, but instead I just stared straight ahead feeling… what, numb?
 No. Determined.
-I knew a new road now lay before me and I needed to see where it led.
+I knew a new road lay before me and I had to see where it led.
 And I don’t mean the M25, I knew that led to Heathrow.

 It’s ironic.
 The whole point of escaping Essex, England, and my life as a whole, was to keep my overactive brain occupied with exciting new adventures and possibilities, and to get over Phil without having time to actually stop and think about it.
-Unfortunately, I go and get incarcerated for hours with nothing to do but think…
+Unfortunately, less than a day in, I go and get incarcerated with nothing to do but think.

 He’d pleaded with me for two weeks to take him back, desperate for another chance.
 Making me feel increasingly unreasonable until, stupidly, I’d given in.

-And that was all he’d needed.
-His face had changed even as I was reaching out to him.
+And that was all he needed.
+His face had changed immediately.

 5.55pm